samlist21/Dewey/README.md

 ## New Discussions - only on github

 ## Dewey Day July 29, 2017 Ken Samuelson
-- cleaned up MotorRun code and moved funditons to drive.h and compass.h
+- cleaned up MotorRun code and moved functions to drive.h and compass.h
 - replaced mpg123 with omxplayer since it won't error out and put in >/dev/null so you see no output.
 - added function for compass time a self timing compass reader
 - added function for accel time a self timing accel reader